 The building itself contains the graceful Porch of the Caryatids, which features replica columns of marble maidens supporting the roof of the temple.
-All temples on the holly rock of the Acropolis, are dedicated to Athena, the patron goddess of Athens.
+All temples on the holy rock of the Acropolis, are dedicated to Athena, the patron goddess of Athens.

-Our next visit is the famous Temple of Olympian Zeus, the largest (3rd century BC) Corinthian style temple in ancient Greece.
+Our next visit is the famous Temple of Olympian Zeus, the largest (3rd century BC) Corinthian-style temple in ancient Greece.
 Hadrian’s Arch symbolizes and separates the old and new towns by the Roman era.
-Our private shore excursion includes sightseeing of the National Gardens, the National Library and the Parliament Building, the ex – Royal Palace, Plaka, Roman Agora, Monastiraki and the Temple of Vulcan.
+Our private shore excursion includes sightseeing of the National Gardens, the National Library and the Parliament Building, the ex-Royal Palace, Plaka, Roman Agora, Monastiraki, and the Temple of Vulcan.

-We continue this private shore excursion, and along the way you will pass the the ex-royal house and the Ancient Olympic Stadium for a brief photo stop.
+We continue this private shore excursion, and along the way, you will pass the ex-royal house and the Ancient Olympic Stadium for a brief photo stop.
 Re-built 1894, to host the first modern Olympic Games in 1896.
-The stadium is made all of Pentelic marble (like the Parthenon) standing on the site of the original stadium, dating from the 4th century B.C.
+The stadium is made all of the Pentelic marble (like the Parthenon) standing on the site of the original stadium, dating from the 4th century B.C.